 Finally, the conditions on school priorities are satisfied with probability $\tfrac{1}{2} \cdot \tfrac{1}{6} = \frac{1}{2^2 \cdot 3}$.

-The number of ordered triplets of distinct students is $n(n-1)(n-2)$.
-List all such triplets and let the $j$th element of the list be $I_j$.
-Let $\mathbbm{1}_{I_j}$ be the indicator random variable which represents whether the students in $I_j$ satisfy all of the conditions.
-Then the expected number of triplets of students that satisfy all conditions is
+The number of ordered trios of distinct students is $n(n-1)(n-2)$.
+List all such trios and let the $j$th element of the list be $I_j$.
+Let $\mathbbm{1}_{I_j}$ be the indicator random variable that represents whether the students in $I_j$ satisfy all of the above conditions.
+Then the expected number of trios of students that satisfy all conditions is

+We observe that by construction, it is impossible for there to be two different trios $(i_1,i_2,i_3)$ and $(i'_1,i'_2,i'_3)$ that satisfy the above conditions such that $i'_2=i_2$.
+Indeed, this would imply that $(i_1,i_2,i_3)=(i'_1,i'_2,i'_3)$ because the identity of $i_2$ uniquely determines those of $i_1$ and $i_3$ (these are the only two other students who find acceptable the first choice of $i_2$, preferring it second and first respectively), while the identity of $i'_2=i_2$ uniquely determines those of $i'_1$ and $i'_3$ in the same way.

-To conclude the proof, we observe that by construction, no student can participate in two different triplets that satisfy the above conditions.
-Therefore, all such triplets of students involve distinct students, so there are at least an expected $\frac{p^3}{2^6 \cdot 3 \cdot e^{6}}$ sophisticated students who each strictly prefer for the district that contains their entire preference list to use DA over BM.
+To conclude, all such trios of students involve distinct ``$i_2$'' students, so there are at least an expected $\frac{p^3}{2^6 \cdot 3 \cdot e^{6}}$ sophisticated students who each strictly prefer for the district that contains their entire preference list to use DA over BM.
 We choose $\tau = \frac{p^3}{2^6 \cdot 3 \cdot e^{6}}$ to satisfy the theorem statement. \end{proof}